CyberSentinel-0/OCTANET-JULY-INTERNSHIP/README.md

 # PlantX - Sample Online Store for Home Decoration Plants

-This repository is part of an internship task provided by Octanet Pvt Ltd. The goal is to create a front page for a hypothetical online store called PlantX, which offers a wide variety of home decoration plants, seeds, pots, and plant care products.
+This repository is part of an internship task provided by OctaNet Pvt Ltd. The goal is to create a front page for a hypothetical online store called PlantX, which offers a wide variety of home decoration plants, seeds, pots, and plant care products.

 ## About PlantX